 (iv) continue their education, if they desire, to at least the level of secondary school completion, with the ability to secure and benefit from continuing education that will enable them to become more employable, productive, and responsible citizens;

 (3) plan, coordinate, and develop cooperative agreements with community resources to address the needs that the adults have for support services, such as transportation, flexible course scheduling, convenient class locations, and child care;

 (4) collaborate with business, industry, labor unions, and employment-training agencies, as well as with family and occupational education providers, to arrange for resources and services through which adults can attain economic self-sufficiency;

 (5) provide sensitive and well trained adult education personnel who participate in local, regional, and statewide adult basic education staff development events to master effective adult learning and teaching techniques;

 Subd.
 3. Accounts; revenue; aid.
 Each district, group of districts, or private nonprofit organization providing adult basic education programs must establish and maintain accounts separate from all other district accounts for the receipt and disbursement of all funds related to these programs.
 All revenue received pursuant to this section must be utilized solely for the purposes of adult basic education programs.
-State aid must not equal more than 100 percent of the unreimbursed expenses of providing these programs, excluding in-kind costs.
+Federal and state aid plus levy must not equal more than 100 percent of the actual cost of providing these programs.